everest-engineering/lhotse/README.md

 Axon provides two types of event processors, [subscribing and tracking](https://docs.axoniq.io/reference-guide/configuring-infrastructure-components/event-processing/event-processors).

 Subscribing processors execute on the same thread that is publishing the event.
-This allow command dispatching to wait until the event has been both appended to the event store and all event handling as completed.
+This allows command dispatching to wait until the event has been both appended to the event store and all event handling is completed.
 Commands are queued for processing on a FIFO basis.
 It is important, therefore, to not use them for long running tasks.

 Tracking event processors (TEPs), in contrast, execute in their own thread, monitoring the event store for new events.
 TEPs track their progress consuming events using tracking tokens persisted in the database.
 TEPs hold ownership of the tokens, preventing multiple application instances from concurrently performing the same processing.
-Token ownership passes to another application instance in the event that a token owner is shut down or restarted.
+Token ownership passes to another application instance in the event that a token owner is shutdown or restarted.

 TEPs introduce additional complexity by not guaranteeing that projections will be up to date when an API call has ended.
 TEPs should, in our opinion, be only used for longer running processing, during replays and when preparing projections